 - Applicants must have earned a baccalaureate degree with an undergraduate GPA of at least 3.0 (on a 4.00 scale)

 - At least one undergraduate course in each of the following areas: physiology (or anatomy and physiology), chemistry, mathematics and physics.
 Recommended course work includes biochemistry and statistics.

 - GRE general test scores having percentiles that average 50 percent or better.

 - Three letters of recommendation, if possible, two should be from faculty who can judge the applicant’s academic abilities.
 The third may be from a faculty member or a supervisor/employer who can speak to the applicant’s professionalism, ability to work on a team, be responsible, etc.

 Applicants may apply at any time, but applications are reviewed after Dec.
 15th for the September class of the following year.
-Incomplete applications after Dec.
-15th will not be reviewed for admission.
+Completed applications will be given preference in the review cycle.
+There is no guarantee that applicants who complete their applications after Dec.
+15th will be considered, which will be dependent upon the number of applications received.
 Enrollment is limited to eight students per year, and completed applications will be considered until the class is full.
 Only the most highly qualified applicants will be invited for interviews, and admission decisions will be made after interviews are completed.
 If you are not accepted into the program but are interested to try the following year, you will need to reapply on our website.
 A criminal background check and urine drug screen will be conducted for all students entering the program.
 See a complete list of requirements.

 Applicant must have observed at least two clinical cases prior to formal acceptance into the program.
 If applicants cannot schedule case viewings locally, these can be done at our facilities if the applicant is invited for an interview.
 Applicants should note in their application essay any previous exposure to the field of perfusion.